 Director Suitability Guidelines

-The Director Suitability Guidelines (Guidelines) were developed by the RAA Nominations Committee (Committee) and approved by the RAA Board on 23 October 2023 pursuant to clause 16.4(k) of the RAA Constitution.
+The Director Suitability Guidelines (Guidelines) were developed by the RAA Nominations Committee (Committee) and approved by the RAA Board on 11 July 2025.

 If the Committee determines that a person does not comply with the Guidelines, the person will not be eligible for election or appointment to the RAA Board, unless the RAA Board otherwise determines.
 A person must also comply with all other eligibility requirements set out in RAA’s Constitution.

 The assessment of a person against the Guidelines is the first step in the Director nomination or appointment process.
-If, following this assessment, the person is eligible, the Committee will assess the person against the Endorsement Criteria developed by the Committee on an annual basis prior to calling for nominations or making recommendations on an appointment, and make a recommendation to the Board as to whether the Board should endorse the person for election or appointment.
+If, following this assessment, the person is eligible, the Committee will assess the person against the Endorsement Criteria and make a recommendation to the Board as to whether the Board should endorse the person for election, re-election or appointment.

 Whistleblowing Management Policy